Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Design and Implementations

 \subsection{RFT-Core}

 RFT-core is the component of \trinity, highlighted at the center of Figure~\ref{fig:trinity_design}, where the core RFT process happens.
-Its design also exhibits a trinity, consisting of the \emph{explorer}, \emph{trainer}, and \emph{buffer}. \begin{itemize} \item The explorer, powered by a rollout model, takes a \emph{task} as input and solves it by executing a \emph{workflow} that specifies the logic of agent-environment interaction, thereby collecting \emph{experiences} (including rollout trajectories, rewards, and other useful information) to be stored in the buffer.
+Its design also exhibits a trinity, consisting of the \emph{explorer}, \emph{buffer}, and \emph{trainer}. \begin{itemize} \item The explorer, powered by a rollout model, takes a \emph{task} as input and solves it by executing a \emph{workflow} that specifies the logic of agent-environment interaction, thereby collecting \emph{experiences} (including rollout trajectories, rewards, and other useful information) to be stored in the buffer.

 \item The buffer stores experiences that can be generated by the explorer or by other sources, such as human experts.
+It can be realized in various forms, such as a non-persistent \texttt{ray.Queue} or a persistent SQLite database.
 It also assists with fetching training samples for the trainer, and can be integrated with advanced sampling strategies and post-processing operations.

-\item The trainer, backed by a policy model, samples batches of experiences from the buffer and updates the policy model via RL algorithms. \end{itemize}
+\item The trainer, backed by a policy model, samples batches of experiences from the buffer and updates the policy model via RL algorithms. \end{itemize} Our implementations allow the explorer and trainer to be deployed on separate machines and act independently.
+They are only connected via (1)~access to the same experience buffer with a customizable sampling strategy, and (2)~model weight synchronization by a customizable schedule.
+See Figure~\ref{fig:trinity_architecture} for an illustration.
+This decoupled design of RFT-core offers support for diverse RFT modes with great flexibility.